Home » Cheesy Broccoli and Wild Rice Casserole

 Cheesy Broccoli and Wild Rice Casserole

-I love a good old fashioned mushroom soup laden side dish just as much as the next guy (case in point) however when I asked my sister for this recipe that I remembered my mom making, but had never made myself, and saw the ingredients I just knew a little side dish make-over was needed.
-Like I said don’t get me wrong I love mayonnaise and mushroom soup just as much as the next guy, but umm well I was sure I could add to it’s savory deliciousness by making a homemade cheesy mushrooms sauce full of herbs, and I was right!
+I love a good old-fashioned mushroom soup-laden side dish just as much as the next guy (case in point); however, when I asked my sister for this recipe that I remembered my mom making but had never made myself, and saw the ingredients I knew this side dish could us a make-over!
+Don’t get me wrong, I love mayonnaise and mushroom soup just as much as the next guy, but I was sure I could up the savory deliciousness by making a homemade cheesy mushroom sauce full of herbs!
+The Holidays are right around the corner, and if you ask me, there can never be enough side dishes on the table!
+So you had better add Cheesy Broccoli and Wild Rice Casserole to your list!!

 Cheesy Broccoli and Wild Rice Casserole